ssilverman/QNEthernet/README.md

-For those that do have more C++ and larger project experience, I invite you to improve or add to the examples so that the set of examples here becomes what you've always hoped Teensy library examples could be.
+For those that do have more C++ and larger project experience, I invite you to improve or add to the examples so that the set of examples here becomes what you've always hoped great library examples could be.

 ## A survey of how connections (aka `EthernetClient`) work